chrispian/seer/delegation/PROJECT_MANAGER.md

 **To get started:**
 - Review the current sprint status above
-- Identify the highest priority `todo` tasks
+- Identify the highest priority `todo` tasks (Sprint 46 recommended)
 - Begin delegation by directing agents to appropriate task packs
 - Update status and progress as work proceeds